 Steve’s passion for the business is reflected in providing comprehensive financial planning and wealth management services to families, business owners, corporate executives and to the accounting, legal and medical professions.
 Also, a major portion of his practice is providing investment advisory and consulting services to retirement plans, foundations and endowments.
-Steve is a member of the Raymond James Retirement Plan Advisory Council (RPAC), is a member of the Plan Sponsor Council of America (PSCA) and has earned his Accredited Investment Fiduciary (AIF®) designation.
+Steve is a member of the Raymond James Retirement Plan & Institutional Advisory Council (RIAC), is a member of the Plan Sponsor Council of America (PSCA), is a member of the International Foundation of Employee Benefit Plans.

-Steve and his wife, Connie, reside in Highland, Utah and are the parents of four children and eight grandchildren.
+Steve and his wife, Connie, reside in Alpine, Utah and are the parents of four children and nine grandchildren.

 - B.S., Business Management, Brigham Young University, 1976

 - Pro Bono Work – Utah Arts Foundation, Ongoing